in SOuthwestern BCRoman Property

 The Roman property covers the western end of a large ultramafic body located in the Talc Creek area near Harrison Lake, British Columbia.
 Geochemical surveys (soil and rock) and a 3D Induced Polarization survey have been carried out over small parts of the property.
-One of these areas shows anomalous levels of cobalt (defined by cobalt contours of 150, 200 and 300ppm in soil geochem sampling on a limited grid, to a high of 1314ppm cobalt); the other shows a geochem soil anomaly containing anomalous levels of cobalt, arsenic and nickel which may be related to a IP anomaly at depth..
+One of these areas shows anomalous levels of cobalt as defined by cobalt contours of 150, 200 and 300ppm in soil geochem sampling (on a limited grid, to a high of 1314ppm cobalt); the second area to the west shows a geochem soil anomaly containing anomalous levels of cobalt, arsenic and nickel which may be related to a IP anomaly at depth.

-Silver Grail plans intense follow-up geochemical sampling to fill in the gaps between the two surveyed areas, and possibly more IP surveys.
+Silver Grail plans a follow-up IP survey for 2021 over the eastern, cobalt-anomalous, soil Geochem grid.
 Positive results from this program could lead to a decision to drill the property.
 The Roman property is jointly owned with Teuton Resources Corp.